Tannaka duality for enhanced triangulated categories II: $t$-structures and homotopy types: Background from

-\begin{definition} We follow \cite{kellerModelDGCat} in writing $\C_{\dg}(k)$ for the dg category of chain complexes over $k$, where $\HHom(U,V)^i$ consists of graded $k$-linear morphisms $U \to V[i]$, and the differential is given by $df= d \circ f \mp f \circ d$.
 We write $\per_{\dg}(k)$ for the full dg subcategory of finite rank cochain complexes of projective $k$-modules.
 Beware that this category is not closed under quasi-isomorphisms, so does not include all perfect complexes in the usual sense. \end{definition}